 - Explain how you can meet their needs.
 If a company is going to negotiate benefits with you, its leadership needs to know you are going to meet their needs.
 Consider their perspective and provide examples of past work experience to show you have the skills and drive to help the company succeed.

 - Do your homework.
 Gita Johar, a professor at Columbia Business School, says that when you “provide a lot of information, some of it is bound to stick.”
 By providing relevant data regarding pay, benefits packages, etc., you are likely to persuade the other party without them realizing it.
 The more information you have about industry averages and the people you are negotiating with, the stronger your argument will be.

-Before entering into negotiations for a new compensation package, consider what you want from the company, such as no noncompete, high commissions, the opportunity for equity ownership, freedom in your daily schedule, and the option for stock ownership.
+Before entering into negotiations for a new compensation package, consider what you want from the company, such as no noncompete, high commissions, the opportunity for equity interest in your book, freedom in your daily schedule, and the option for stock ownership.
 Schedule meetings with your top agencies and speak with their leadership.
 Producers who are proven professionals may be surprised by the willingness of some companies to negotiate terms in order to bring the most talented people on board.

 If a traditional agency doesn’t offer the package you want or deserve, consider an entrepreneurial or lifestyle agency model.
-The best entrepreneurial models typically do not require a noncompete, offer the freedom to manage your work and personal life as you see fit, provide equity opportunities, and offer stock options, superior tools, and higher commissions.
+The best entrepreneurial models typically do not require a rigid noncompete, offer the freedom to manage your work and personal life as you see fit, provide equity interest in your book, and offer stock options, superior tools, and higher commissions.
 For more information, check out the powerful and comprehensive ebook “The Insurance Producer’s 4-Step Guide to Fast-Tracking the Next Move.”